Starting a new semester at CUNY SPS

 The perfect way to end an academic year is to celebrate the accomplishments of our amazing students.
 It has been a genuine honor to serve as the Interim Academic Director of the Communication and Media Program at the CUNY School of Professional Studies (SPS) this year.

-This was a role I previously served in from 2013 – 2016, and due to my previous experience with the institution, the administration at SPS asked for me to serve in an interim capacity while the current Director was on research leave.
-I am happy to say that I will be staying on through at least the Fall while the current Director puts the finishing touches on a completed manuscript deal.
+This was a role I previously served in from 2013 – 2016.
+Due to my previous experience with the institution, the administration at SPS asked for me to serve in an interim capacity while the current Director was on research leave.
+I am happy to say that I will be staying on through the Fall while the current Director puts the finishing touches on a completed manuscript.

 It is good to be back at CUNY-SPS!